Arne Slot: 2024–25: Inaugural season and Premier League title

-2025−26: Second season
+2025–26: Second season and dismissal

-Prior to the beginning of the 2025–26 season on 3 July 2025, forward Diogo Jota died in a car accident along with his brother André Silva in Cernadilla, Northern Spain.
+Prior to the beginning of the 2025–26 season on 3 July 2025, forward Diogo Jota died in a car accident along with his brother André Silva in Cernadilla, northern Spain.
 Slot said: "For us as a club, the sense of shock is absolute.
 Diogo was not just our player.
 He was a loved one to all of us.
 He was a teammate, a colleague, a workmate and in all of those roles he was very special."
 Slot attended Jota's funeral in Porto on 5 July 2025, alongside several other Liverpool players and staff.
+Liverpool began the season by losing the FA Community Shield on penalties to Crystal Palace despite leading twice in the match.

 Liverpool began their Premier League title defence with a 4–2 win over Bournemouth.
 After further wins against Newcastle United and Arsenal, Slot was awarded with the Manager of the Month award for August.
+After a 2–1 victory over Everton in the Merseyside derby, their fifth consecutive win of the season, Liverpool experienced a significant downturn in form, that continued for the rest of the season.
+A run of six defeats from seven Premier League matches saw Liverpool fall to 12th place by late November.
+In April 2026, Slot's side were knocked out of both the FA Cup and UEFA Champions League in the space of 10 days with heavy defeats to Manchester City and Paris Saint-Germain respectively.
+Liverpool finished the 2025–26 season in fifth place.

+On 30 May 2026, Slot was dismissed by Liverpool as head coach after his second season in the role.
+This came after his side suffered 20 defeats across all competitions, their most since 1992–93.
+Five days later, on 4 June 2026, Andoni Iraola was named as his successor.

 Personal life

 Slot and his wife Mirjam have two children.
 Mirjam remained in the Netherlands with the two children when Slot joined Liverpool in order to prioritize their education with both sitting exams in 2025.